Hamza12378/CUI-Virtual-Campus-Tour/README.md

 **Interactive Webpage:**

 Start your journey on our dedicated webpage, where you'll find comprehensive information about our university, its history, and the various departments it houses.
-User-friendly interface for easy navigation and a seamless experience.
+User-friendly interface for easy navigation and a seamless experience. <br>

 **Login and Admin Portal:**

 For enhanced control and personalized experiences, users can log in to their accounts.
-Admins have access to a secure portal where they can manage content, update information, and monitor user engagement.
+Admins have access to a secure portal where they can manage content, update information, and monitor user engagement.<br>
 **360-Degree Virtual Tour:**

 Dive into the heart of our campus with stunning 360-degree images, providing a real-life feel of the surroundings.
-Explore key landmarks, recreational areas, and study spaces, all from the convenience of your device.
+Explore key landmarks, recreational areas, and study spaces, all from the convenience of your device.<br>
 **Department Exploration:**

 Each department is meticulously captured in a 360-degree format, allowing prospective students and visitors to virtually step inside lecture halls, labs, and communal spaces.